qiskit-community/qiskit-bip-mapper/README.md

 # Authors and Citation

-The BIPMapping pass is is the work of [many people](https://github.com/Qiskit/rustworkx/graphs/contributors) who contribute to the project at different levels.
+The qiskit-bip-mapper is the work of [many people](https://github.com/qiskit-community/qiskit-bip-mapper/graphs/contributors) who contribute to the project at different levels.
 Additionally, the plugin was originally developed as part of the Qiskit project itself and you can see the development history for it here: